tradingview/documentation-guidelines/PineBlogPosts/README.md

 ### Inline Code

-We use backticks to wrap inline code when it is not a keyword that can be linked to Reference Manual entry, e.g.:
+We use backticks to wrap inline code when it is not a keyword that can be linked to a Reference Manual entry, e.g.:
 > Use the ```confirm``` parameter to...
   Our ```if barstate``` line...
   The ``request.*()`` functions fetch data from other contexts than the chart's.